digi-mark-rakesh/INFO7374DigitalMarketingAnalytics/Final_Project/README.md

 Once your app is deployed on the cloud you can copy the url and use it by simply pasting in on any browser and it should work as expected.

-The link to our web application is:
+The [link](https://yt-sponsored-vid.herokuapp.com/) to our web application.

 # Test Dataset